-Standard CONSORT item: generalisability (external validity, applicability) of the trial findings

-Extension for pilot trials: generalisability (applicability) of pilot trial methods and findings to future definitive trial and other studies

-Example 1 (generalisability of findings)
+- Item 21 - Standard CONSORT item: generalisability (external validity, applicability) of the trial findings - Extension for pilot trials: generalisability (applicability) of pilot trial methods and findings to future definitive trial and other studies - Example 1 (generalisability of findings)

-"We accommodated variability in choice and duration of standard treatments to enhance generalizability of the results and had high rates of follow-up."[64]
+"We accommodated variability in choice and duration of standard treatments to enhance generalizability of the results and had high rates of follow-up."
+65

-Example 2 (generalisability to other pilot trials)
+- Example 2 (generalisability to other pilot trials)

-"Our data reflect the activities of only one pilot trial; however, we hope that the methods may serve as a template for analyzing other pilot studies with different designs in other settings."[62]
+"Our data reflect the activities of only one pilot trial; however, we hope that the methods may serve as a template for analyzing other pilot studies with different designs in other settings."

-Example 3 (generalisability concerns)
+- Example 3 (generalisability concerns)

 "Although safety issues must remain paramount in practice and clinical research, common overstringent exclusion criteria may increase perceived trial safety yet limit the generalizability of trial results and delay answers to important clinical questions.
-Reevaluation of the PROTECT Pilot exclusion criteria will .... enhance the applicability of the larger PROTECT study....
-The PROTECT Pilot indicated the need for another pilot study (DIRECT) to determine the safety of dalteparin 5000 IU SC OD among patients with severe renal insufficiency (creatinine clearance, b30 mL/min)."[62]
+Reevaluation of the PROTECT Pilot exclusion criteria will...enhance the applicability of the larger PROTECT study...The PROTECT Pilot indicated the need for another pilot study (DIRECT) to determine the safety of dalteparin 5000 IU SC OD among patients with severe renal insufficiency (creatinine clearance, b30 mL/min)."63

 Generalisability (applicability) is the extent to which aspects of a study can be applied to other circumstances.
-Generalisability is not absolute and is a matter of judgement.
-In a definitive trial readers are usually interested in the generalisability of findings to situations outside research settings, for example routine clinical practice.
+Generalisability is not absolute and is a matter of judgment.
+In a definitive trial, readers are usually interested in the generalisability of findings to situations outside research settings-for example, routine clinical practice.
 However, in pilot trials this is not the case because the size of these studies does not allow this.
-Nevertheless, it may be important to consider generalisability at the pilot stage because this may be important for the generalisability of the future definitive trial (Example 1), the findings and the methods may be applied in research settings other than the future definitive trial conducted in an identical way to the pilot trial that may lead to changes in the design of the future definitive trial or further piloting (Example 3).
+Nevertheless, it might be important to consider generalisability at the pilot stage as this could be important for the generalisability of the future definitive RCT (example 1), the findings and the methods might be applied in research settings other than the future definitive RCT (example 2), or there might be concerns about the generalisability of results from a future definitive RCT conducted in an identical way to the pilot trial that might lead to changes in the design of the future definitive RCT or further piloting (example 3).

-Standard CONSORT item: interpretation consistent with results, balancing benefits and harms, and considering other relevant evidence

-Extension for pilot trials: interpretation consistent with pilot trial objectives and findings, balancing potential benefits and harms, and considering other relevant evidence

-Example 1 (consistency with objectives and findings)
+- Item 22 - Standard CONSORT item: interpretation consistent with results, balancing benefits and harms, and considering other relevant evidence - Extension for pilot trials: interpretation consistent with pilot trial objectives and findings, balancing potential benefits and harms, and considering other relevant evidence - Example 1 (consistency with objectives and findings)

 "One of the goals of this pilot study was to investigate the feasibility of using platelet transfusion guidelines based on platelet mass.
 In five infants, MPV [mean platelet volume] was not available within 72 hours preceding the diagnosis of thrombocytopenia.
 A lack of immediately available MPV may limit the clinical utility and generalizability of this transfusion strategy at some institutions...In our study approximately half of the families at the Christiana Hospital site did not consent to the study.
 This information is important for planning future studies on platelet transfusion.
 Many families were unable to decide on enrollment at a time when their infant was thrombocytopenic and facing transfusion.
 An alternative study design for platelet transfusion study may involve enrolling a larger number of infants on admission, regardless of platelet count, with transfusion guidelines to apply only if they actually become thrombocytopenic.
-This approach may limit the stress on families of being approached about the need for transfusion and a transfusion related study simultaneously."
-[81]
+This approach may limit the stress on families of being approached about the need for transfusion and a transfusion related study simultaneously."82

-Example 2 (considering other relevant evidence)
+- Example 2 (considering other relevant evidence)